sjsrey/gis321f16/README.md

 we do not tolerate harassment of participants in any form.

 All communication should be appropriate for a professional audience including people of many different backgrounds.
-Sexual language and imagery is not appropriate in this course.
+Sexual language and imagery are not appropriate in this course.

 Be kind to others.
 Do not insult or put down other students.
 Behave